Listen to This Article:

 What’s not to love about fudge?
 It melts in your mouth, coating your tongue in rich and creamy sweetness.

 However, making meltaway fudge isn’t always easy!
-If you don’t understand the proper techniques, you may end up with a grainy or crumbly rather than creamy confection.
+If you don’t understand the proper techniques, you may end up with a grainy or crumbly fudge rather than a creamy confection.

 If you want to get a better hold on making fudge, join us as we dive into some of the culinary science that pastry arts students can explore during their time at Escoffier.